 The Minister decides which applications are approved, and the level of funding and duration of funding for each approved project.
-The Minister may consider the National Interest Test in determining which applications to approve.
+The Minister may consider the National Interest Test and any advice on national security risks in determining which applications to approve.

-✓ We notify You of the outcome.
-We advise You if Your application was successful or not through Our Research Management System (RMS). ✓ We enter into a grant agreement with You.
+We notify You of the outcome.

+We advise You if Your application was successful or not through Our Research Management System (RMS).

+We enter into a grant agreement with You.

 We will enter into a grant agreement with You through RMS.